CSA-FEDERATE/Proposed-BuildingBlocks/S-BB/MWLayer/Communication/BB_VISS.md

 ## Description
 <!-- General Description of the BB -->
-API for accessing the COVESA Vehicle Signal Specification (VSS) data
+Vehicle Information Service Specification (VISS) is an API for accessing the COVESA Vehicle Signal Specification (VSS) data.
+The work started at The World Wide Web Consortium (W3C) in collaboration with GENIVI and its successor COVESA.
+The W3C Automotive Working Group closed in February of 2024 and the work is continuing at COVESA.

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->